Australian Priority Investment Approach to Welfare

 Will the Government cut support for people who are not able to work to reduce their future lifetime costs?

-Our welfare system is there to support those who are most in need.
-It should also encourage people to build the skills, knowledge and experience required to find work and in doing so, reduce the risks of intergenerational welfare dependency.
+Our social security system is there to support those who are most in need.
+It should also encourage people to build the skills, knowledge and experience required to find work.
+In doing so, this reduces the risks of intergenerational dependence on income support.

-We are using the Priority Investment Approach to identify groups at risk of long-term dependence on welfare who have the capacity to work and who would benefit from additional help.
+We are using the Priority Investment Approach to identify groups at risk of long-term dependence on income support who have the capacity to work and would benefit from additional help.
 For these people, the right policy supports at the right time could increase their prospects of getting and keeping a job.

 Who performs the actuarial valuations?

-PricewaterhouseCoopers (PwC) was contracted to undertake the first four annual valuation reports from 2015 to 2018.
+PricewaterhouseCoopers was contracted to undertake the first 4 annual valuation reports from 2015 to 2018.

-From 2019, the Department of Social Services has been working with the office of the Australian Government Actuary to continue producing annual valuations.
+From 2019, the department has been working with the office of the Australian Government Actuary to continue producing annual valuations.

 Why perform regular actuarial valuations?

-Each annual valuation will enable more sophisticated analysis and more detailed understandings of the pathways into and through the welfare system.
+Each annual valuation will enable more sophisticated analysis and more detailed understandings of the pathways into and through the social security system.

 This will allow for further identification of opportunities to provide vulnerable Australians tailored support at critical points in their life.